Kaala Box Office Collection: Second Only To Kabali In Telugu Speaking Regions!

 Kabali's Collections

-Meanwhile, Rajinikanth's previous release Kabali, which had hit theatres a couple of years back had an equally big release.
+Meanwhile, Rajinikanth's previous release Kabali, which had hit theatres a couple of years ago had an equally big release.
 According to the report, Kabali had fetched approximately 12.4 Crores on its opening day in AP/TS.

 Kaala Is The Second Best